fmamitrotta/nonlinear-structural-stability-notebooks/README.md

 # phd-jupyter-notebooks
-Collection of Jupyter Notebooks related to my PhD work
+Collection of Jupyter Notebooks related to my PhD research.